lucaslazzaris/lucaslazzaris.github.io/_posts/2021-05-13-career-change.markdown

 I didn't have the opportunity (nor time) to study the mobile developer career path.
 Yet it seems a promising field.
 I want to try some mobile technologies in the future, even just out of curiosity.

 After three months of internship, I got the Software Engineer position.
-Recently I presented my master’s thesis and closed the mechanical engineering phase.
+Recently I presented my master's thesis and closed the mechanical engineering phase.
 I intend now to take some free time to understand a little better about the programming universe.
 It is time to stop taking courses and start taking a hands-on approach.
 At least, I believe in that.

 ## Main Study Conclusions

 After trying three different fields in a very unorganized way, I spent more energy than needed.
 Still, I reached my goal: work as a developer.
 I want to share some thoughts to help people in the same situation.
 If I had to do everything again, I would try the following to change my career in the least time possible:

 Research what programmers from different fields do, talk to some, and choose one.
 After it, it is time to study.
 Each person learns best in different ways.
-I’ll tell you what works best for me: taking video classes (courses) to understand the main concepts.
+I'll tell you what works best for me: taking video classes (courses) to understand the main concepts.
 And read the documentation for more specific stuff.
-In both cases, it’s better to code along, even if only to create muscular memory.
+In both cases, it's better to code along, even if only to create muscular memory.

 If it is your first contact with programming, I suggest starting with an interpreted language at Codecademy.
 Probably Python because it is employed both on web and data science.